gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

     'value.fields-include'         = 'EXCEPT_KEY'
 );
 ```

+> **What just happened?** Flink registered the cardholder topic as an upsert-kafka table.
+The `id` column (top-level primary key) maps to the Kafka message key; the nested `card_holder` ROW maps to the Avro value. `value.fields-include = 'EXCEPT_KEY'` tells Flink not to include `id` in the Avro value reader schema, matching the actual `CardHolderState` schema in the Schema Registry.
+Flink maintains in-memory state of the latest cardholder record per `id`, ready for stream-table joins.

 Preview the join — for each transaction you can see the card's personal average alongside the transaction amount: